tech-acs/chimera-docs/docs/developer/Getting started/Configuration.md

 - QUEUE_CONNECTION=redis

 ### Mail
-You also need to set up the mail server details if you have access to the Internet from the dashboard and also intend to send emails (such as registration invitations, etc.)
+If you intend to send emails for registration invites, notifications, password recovery, etc, then you need to enable mail and also configure the mail server details.

 This is configured on the "Settings" page under the "Mail settings" section.
+If mail is enabled, the dashboard will attempt to send all emails via the SMTP server you have configured.
+Otherwise, the MAIL_MAILER setting in your .env file will be used.

+Please make sure the SMTP server details you input are correct and tested to avoid errors in the dashboard operation.

 ### Dashboard features
 The following are other environment variables you can set to affect various aspects of the dashboard.
 Some of these are easily set from the "Settings" management menu on the web UI and the rest need to be set directly in the .env file